The importance of strength training as we age

 What are weight bearing exercises?

-Weight bearing exercises help to build muscles which support and protect our joints and increase balance.
+Weight bearing exercises help to build muscle which support and protect our joints and increase balance.

 Weight bearing exercises means our feet and legs support our weight and they are particularly beneficial for preventing osteoporosis, a health condition that weakens bones, making them fragile and more easy to break.

 We gradually start losing bone from around the age of 35, similar to muscle.
-Strengthening both can go hand in hand to improving quality of life.
+Strengthening both can go hand in hand to improve quality of life.

 Weight bearing exercises include: running, skipping dancing and aerobics, which strengthen our muscles, ligaments and joints.